bravo1goingdark/ucfp/crates/ufp_semantic/doc/ufp_semantic.md

 `SemanticEmbedding` is designed to feed the ingest + pipeline crates.
 Each embedding carries the document id, tier, and normalization flag so downstream services (e.g., ANN indexes) can select the right scorer or apply batching heuristics without re-reading configuration.
+The cached ONNX sessions and batched inputs used by `semanticize_batch` keep steady-state pipelines efficient even under high load.